-Native to southeastern U.S. Grown mainly for fall foliage color, but spring bloom is pretty: small, honey-scented white flowers in 1 to 2-in., brushlike clusters appear on zigzagging stems, either before or with the leaves.
+Native to the southeastern U.S. Grown mainly for its fall foliage color, but spring bloom is pretty: small, honey-scented white flowers in 1–2-in., brushlike clusters appear on zigzagging stems, either before or with the leaves.
 Performs best in moist, well-drained, acid soil.

-Native to the southeastern United States.
-Erect shrub to 9 ft. tall and 6 ft. wide, with roundish, 2 to 4-in.-long, somewhat lopsided leaves that turn yellow to orange to purplish red in autumn.
+Erect shrub grows to 9 ft. tall and 6 ft. wide, with roundish, 2–4-in.-long, somewhat lopsided leaves that turn yellow to orange to purplish red in autumn.

 ‘Mount Airy’ is smaller (3–5 ft. high and wide), with abundant blooms, good dark green leaf color, and consistently superb fall color in yellow, orange, and scarlet.